guilhermelawless/remote_launch/remotelaunchjs/README.md

 See [examples/](examples/) for example html files.

 ### License
 remotelaunchjs is released with a BSD license.
-For full terms and conditions, see the [LICENSE](LICENSE) file.
+For full terms and conditions, see the [LICENSE](LICENSE.md) file.

 ### Authors
-See the [AUTHORS.md](AUTHORS) file for a full list of contributors.
+See the [AUTHORS](AUTHORS.md) file for a full list of contributors.